wmneco/Dutique/README.md

 To get Dutique up and running, please install the following software:

 - Ollama
+    Ensure that Ollama is properly configured and reachable from outside.
+For more information on configuring Ollama, refer to the [Ollama FAQ](https://github.com/ollama/ollama/blob/main/docs/faq.md).
 - Docker & Docker Compose

 Then run: